Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Acknowledgements

 The authors acknowledge H. Bodnar, B. Cheal, K. K\"onig and W. N\"ortersh\"auser for sharing unpublished hyperfine spectra and constants, as well as P. Palmeri for sharing unpublished data from the DREAM database.
-This work was supported by National Science Foundation grants PHY-2207985 and OMA-2016245, NIST award number 60NANB24D104, and the Gordon and Betty Moore Foundation DOI: 10.37807/GBMF11566.